Skip to main content

 4. \((3, 6, 10, 15, 21, 28, \ldots)\text{.}\) These are all triangular numbers.
 However, we are starting with 3 as our initial term instead of as our third term.
 So if we could plug in 2 instead of 0 into the formula for \(T_n\text{,}\) we would be set.
 Therefore the closed formula is \(e_n = \frac{(n+2)(n+3)}{2}\) (where \(n+3\) came from \((n+2)+1\)).
 Thinking about sequences as functions, we are doing a horizontal shift by 2: \(e_n = T_{n+2}\) which would cause the graph to shift 2 units to the left.

-5. \((0, 1, 3, 7, 15, 31, \ldots )\text{.}\) Try adding 1 to each term and we get powers of 2.
+5. \((0, 1, 3, 7, 15, 31, \ldots )\text{.}\) Try adding 1 to each term, and we get powers of 2.
 You might guess this because each term is a little more than twice the previous term (the powers of 2 are exactly twice the previous term).
 Closed formula: \(f_n = 2^{n} - 1\text{.}\)

 6. \((3, 6, 12, 24, 48, \ldots )\text{.}\) These numbers are also doubling each time, but are also all multiples of 3.
 Dividing each by 3 gives 1, 2, 4, 8, ….
 Aha.
 We get the closed formula \(g_n = 3\cdot 2^{n}\text{.}\)

 7. \((6, 10, 18, 34, 66, \ldots )\text{.}\) To get from one term to the next, we almost double each term.
 So maybe we can relate this back to \(2^n\text{.}\) Yes, each term is 2 more than a power of 2.
 So we get \(h_n = 2^{n+2} + 2\) (the \(n+2\) is because the first term is 2 more than \(2^2\text{,}\) not \(2^0\)).
-Alternatively, we could have related this sequence to the second sequence in this example: starting with 3, 5, 9, 17, … we see that this sequence is twice the terms from that sequence.
-That sequence had closed formula \(c_n = 2^{n+1} + 1\text{.}\) Our sequence here would be twice this, so \(h_n = 2(2^n + 1)\text{,}\) which is the same as we got before.
+Alternatively, we could have related this sequence to the second sequence in this example: Starting with 3, 5, 9, 17, … we see that this sequence is twice the terms from that sequence.
+That sequence had closed formula \(c_n = 2^{n+1} + 1\text{.}\) Our sequence here would be twice this, so \(h_n = 2(2^n + 1)\text{,}\) which is the same as what we got before.

 8. \((15, 33, 57, 87, 123, \ldots)\text{.}\) Try dividing each term by 3.
 That gives the sequence \(5, 11, 19, 29, 41,\ldots\text{.}\) Now add 1 to each term: \(6, 12, 20, 30, 42, \ldots\text{,}\) which is \((d_n)\) in this example, except starting with 6 instead of 0.
 So let’s start with the formula \(d_n= n(n+1)\text{.}\) To start with the 6, we shift: \((n+2)(n+3)\text{.}\) But this is one too many, so subtract 1: \((n+2)(n+3) - 1\text{.}\) That gives us our sequence, but divided by 3.
 So we want \(j_n = 3((n+2)(n+3) - 1)\text{.}\)